ConceptaNjolima/MyTNTResources/Week 1/Intro to web apps.md

       | Text editor | VS Code |
       | Project setup | React create app tool |

-3. How HTML, CSS, and TypeScript come together:
-       * W3Schools describes it well:
+3. How HTML, CSS, and TypeScript come together.
+W3Schools describes it well:
        * Hyper Text Markup Language (HTML) - the language for building webpages
        * Cascading Style Sheets (CSS) - the language for styling webpages
        * TypeScript (JS) - the language for programming web pages

 4. TypeScript vs. JavaScript
        * TypeScript is a superset of JavaScript.